 Undergraduates at all US colleges and universities, including community colleges, are invited to submit work.
 All writers whose work is selected for publication will be required to provide proof of enrollment showing active enrollment towards a degree.

-Laurel Moon accepts submissions every year in the spring from February 1st to March 15th and in the fall from September 1st to October 15th.
+Laurel Moon accepts submissions every year in the spring from January 1st to March 15th and in the fall from September 1st to October 15th.
 Submissions close at 11:59PM Eastern time.
-We encourage early submissions, and often will offer a limited number of critique slots to writers who submit in the first two weeks of the submission period.
+We encourage early submissions, and often will offer a limited number of critique slots to writers who submit in the first four weeks of the submission period.

 Please submit all works to email@example.com.
 All submissions from one author (prose and poetry) should be combined into one .docx or .rtf file.
 Poems with special formatting (eg. shape poems) may be submitted as PDF files.
 For prose works, please indicate a word count and a genre (i.e., fiction or creative nonfiction) in the top right-hand corner of each piece.